Congressional Black Caucus chair Karen Bass being vetted to be Biden running mate

 There are several other women of color under consideration to join the White House ticket.
 CBS News recently reported that former National Security Adviser Susan Rice, Representative Val Demings and Atlanta Mayor Keisha Lance Bottoms, are now being considered more seriously for the role than they were weeks prior.
 An announcement has been previewed around August 1.

-One of the women helping Biden make his decision is Delaware Representativew Lisa Blunt Rochester.
+One of the women helping Biden make his decision is Delaware Representative Lisa Blunt Rochester.
 She has been honest about how race will factor into her deliberation.

 "If we want to transform this country, this is the time to recognize...the leadership of black women," Blunt Rochester said on a recent livestream.
 "We won't be taken for granted."